2nd August 2018

 > Use The Correct Amount Of Tile Adhesive

 Wet room floors require a 100% bed of adhesive; do not use the ‘dot and dab’ system.
-Small dabs at tile corners and centres does not suffice, as it will allow water to ingress beneath the tiles and will eventually cause problems, even with the best tanking systems.
+Small dabs at tile corners and centres does not suffice, as it will allow water to ingress beneath the tiles and will eventually cause problems.

 how to add adhesive to a tile the right way and the wrong way